 Example: You could let a friend stay in a THOW for a 2-day weekend or allow workers to use two THOWs during a 6-week harvest, as long as the total usage stays under 60 days annually.

-Wait a minute, so you’re telling me that if I have a friend that wants to stay in my tiny home on wheels in my backyard for the weekend (2 days) I won’t need council approval, but for the long weekend (3 days total), I’d need council approval?
+Wait a minute, so you’re telling me that if I have a friend that wants to stay in my tiny home on wheels in my backyard for the weekend (2 days) I won’t need council approval, but if the stay exceeds both the 2-consecutive-day limit and the 60-day total in a 12-month period, I’d need council approval?

 Unfortunately, that seems to be the case.